Daemon and Agents¶

 greatminds daemon status. - Confirm the role exists in

-schema.yamlstill maps that tool inevent_wake.by_tool. - For
+.greatminds/schema.yamlmaps that tool inevent_wake.by_toolfor non-driven roles. - For non-driven

-codexorcursor, inspect whether the agent is actually inside a sleep descendant.coordddoes not signal the agent process itself when no sleeping child exists. - For
+codexorcursor, inspect whether the agent is actually inside a sleep descendant.coordddoes not signal the agent process itself when no sleeping child exists. - For non-driven

-greatminds watchdogto check dead pids, stale heartbeats, and orphaned intents.
+greatminds watchdogto check dead pids, stale heartbeats, and orphaned intents. - Run

 Visual event markers¶